jarrodmillman/pose-stats/description.md

 # Team

 Our team is well established in the statistics and scientific Python communities.
-We are uniquely positioned for creating a community around this OSE:\
+We are uniquely positioned for creating a community around a Statistial Python OSE:\

 **Stéfan van der Walt** is a research scientist at UC Berkeley.
 He is the founder of scikit-image and co-author of Elegant SciPy.
 He regularly teaches Python at bootcamps, campus courses, and at the annual G-Node Advanced Scientific Programming in Python summer schools.